DmitryTsepelev/clean_actions/README.md

   option :user
   option :item

-  # This will raise an error if someone accidentally returns wrong instance from #perform_actions.
+  # This will report an error if someone accidentally returns wrong instance from #perform_actions.
   returns OrderItem

   # Such checks are happening inside the transaction right before #perform_actions, so